 - 1/2 tsp instant espresso powder

-- Preheat oven to 300 degrees F. Butter the bottom and sides of a 9" springform pan, and sprinkle 1 tbsp of cocoa powder over bottom and sides.
+- Preheat oven to 300°F. Butter the bottom and sides of a 9" springform pan, and sprinkle 1 tablespoon of cocoa powder over bottom and sides.
 Shake the pan until the cocoa powder coats the buttered areas, discarding any excess loose powder.